Frequently Asked Questions

 What’s a “Prepared Speech?”

-When you join Toastmasters, you receive a basic speaking manual with ten speech projects.
 Each project calls on you to prepare a speech on a subject of your own choosing but using certain speaking principles.
-Each manual project lists the objectives for that speech and includes a written checklist for your evaluator to use when evaluating the speech.
-Thus, if you’re scheduled to speak at a meeting, you generally pull out your manual a week, or two, in advance and put together a speech on whatever subject you like, but paying attention to your goals and objectives as you craft your speech in advance of booking yourself into a speaking spot.
+Each project lists the objectives for that speech and includes a written checklist for your evaluator to use when evaluating the speech.
+Pay attention to your goals and objectives as you craft your speech in advance of booking yourself into a speaking spot.

-Then, when you go to the meeting, you give your manual to your evaluator and that person makes written comments on the checklist while you speak.
+At the meeting, give the printout of your speech objectives to your evaluator who makes written comments while you speak.
 During the evaluation portion of the meeting, your evaluator then gives an oral commentary on how they felt your presentation went.
-The purpose of the extensive preparation and commentary is to show you what you’re doing well, and what areas you may need to work on.
+The purpose of the extensive preparation and commentary is to show you what you’re doing well, and what areas for improvement.